andrewcmyers/prelatex/README.md

 # preLaTeX

-This tool converts LaTeX source(s) into a single equivalent LaTeX output file, while removing various constructs by expanding them:
+This tool converts LaTeX source(s) into a single equivalent LaTeX output file, while removing various constructs by expanding them.
+This transformation is useful for producing LaTeX source files that are accepted by picky publishers like arXiv and ACM.

+Eliminated constructs include:

 * \newcommand and \newenvironment definitions
-* \*def definitions
+* \*def definitions (TeX definitions)
 * various conditionals (\newif, \ifx, \ifcase, \ifmmode, etc.)
-* file read using \input
+* files read using \input
 * some more advanced constructs: \csname, \expandafter, ...

 External packages are not read and macros defined in them are not replaced.
 Macros defined in the file or in local packages are expanded according to their definitions.
+Macros not known to preLaTeX, or specified as "kept", are left unexpanded.

 Comments can be optionally removed.